sigfredonin/Z80-John-Bell-80-280/README.md

 and /E (Chip Enable, equivalent to /CE) on pin 18.
 Like the 2716, it requires low signal on pins 18 and 20 to read and present a data byte, but instead of a high level on pin 21, it requires A11.

+#### Address Aliasing

+Note that the board logic enables addressing the correct devices for the *defined address ranges* on the board.

+The RAM is selected if A15=1.
+A9..A0 select a byte within the RAM;
+the values of A14..A10 are ignored.

+Similarly, the EPROM is selected if A15=0.
+When a 2K EPROM is used, A10..A0 select a byte within the EPROM;
+the values of A14..A11 are ignored.
+When a 4K EPROM is used, A11..A0 select a byte within the EPROM;
+the values of A14..A12 are ignored.

+Again similarly, the PIO is selected whenever /IORQ is active.
+A1..A0 select the PIO data or control port operated on;
+the values of A7..A0 are ignored
+(A15..A9 are not used for I/O addressing - the I/O instructions
+cannot specify them).

+Because the board logic ignores address bits not necessary to address the defined ranges, from the program's viewpoint the address ranges are aliased: the program can specify any value for the ignored address bits.
+It can, for example, address PIO port A control at address F2 instead of 02.
+Ordinarily the aliasing does not matter.
+No reasonable programmer (by definition!) will use them.
+But being aware of the aliasing could help in understanding the behavior of a malfunctioning program.

 ### Interrupt Request